scaleoutsystems/fedn/docs/quickstart.rst

        $ cd fedn
        $ pip install .

-Navigate to http://localhost:8090.
-You should see the FEDn Dashboard, asking you to upload a compute package.
+Next we will create a compute package.
 The compute package is a tarball of a project.
 The project in turn implements the entrypoints used by clients to compute model updates and to validate a model.

 Locate into 'examples/mnist-pytorch'.